 In its explanatory statement, the United Nations explicitly mentions the "need to focus on the importance of micro, small and medium-sized enterprises" and to help them achieve the UN sustainability goals, particularly in the areas of promoting innovation, creativity and decent work for all.
 Small and medium-sized enterprises (SMEs) account for 99.6 % of all companies subject to VAT in Germany and are the driving force behind innovation and economic strength.

-World Creativity and Innovation Day on 21 April and World Creativity and Innovation Week from 15 to 21 April are designed to encourage people at work and in everyday life to solve problems in new ways.
+World Creativity and Innovation Day on 21 April intends to encourage people at work and in everyday life to solve problems in new ways.
 Being creative means thinking up something new, and that means movement and progress.
 For "the spirit that opens itself up to a new idea," as Albert Einstein is said to have remarked, "never shrinks back to its original size.

 Index of Innovation